 The gin bubble is far from bursting, with consumers of the drink looking for new styles to quench their thirst as their knowledge and understanding of the spirit evolves.
 One such style is cask-aged gin, which has seen a rise in production in the last decade and is starting to gain a reputation as a more complex version of the drink, often found at the premium end of the market.

 Of course, placing gin into wooden casks is nothing new – back in the day, the juniper spirit would have been put into barrels for its journey across the oceans, often arriving with a newly acquired golden hue and a more mellow flavour to boot.
 But the intentional cask-ageing of gin is a relatively new phenomenon.
-Once distilled, producers can choose to rest their liquid in the barrel, with the spirit over time taking on some of the flavours and tannins from the cask in question.
+Once distilled, producers can choose to rest their liquid in the barrel, with the spirit, over time, taking on some of the flavours and tannins from the cask in question.

 With less restrictions and rules surrounding cask-aged gin than those that exist in the world of Scotch or bourbon, for example, distillers can experiment with the type of wood they use, and with the length of time they leave their liquid to rest – resulting in a variety of flavours, as well as colours, emerging among the category (great for a more imaginative take on a G&T or a more complex twist on a Martini).

-In the below list of the best cask-aged gins from the IWSC 2022, you’ll find notes of vanilla, cola, nuts, smoke and spice in among the juniper – not your traditional gin aromas.
+In the below list of the best cask-aged gins from the IWSC 2023, you’ll find notes of vanilla, cola, nuts, smoke and spice in among the juniper – not your traditional gin aromas.
 This can even lead to a style of drink more geared towards slow sipping or mixing into cocktails that verge on nightcap territory, as opposed to fodder for your typical G&T.

 HOW DO WE JUDGE THESE SPIRITS?